jloleysens/jloleysens.github.io/content/blog/music/radiohead-videogame/index.md

 their music has stuck with me for 20+ years.
-I've tried to analyse and assimilate the ideas in their music to my experience at different points in my life but for whatever reason I felt the urge to write down my thoughts on the final track "Videotape" from "In Rainbows" today -- about 18 years after its release.
+I've tried to analyse and assimilate the ideas in their music to my experience at different points in my life but for whatever reason I felt the urge to write down my thoughts on the final track "Videotape" from "In Rainbows" today -- about 18 years after it's release.

 "Videotape" with it's haunting piano refrain always captivated me.
 The song has a complex composition yet simple execution.
-Using the addition of layers to build its tortured crescendo.
+Using the addition of layers to build it's tortured crescendo.
 It's a melancholy _sounding_ song to be sure.
 The lyrics, which I intend to analyse in this post, push this sense of melancholy to a fever-pitch of loss and disassociation.
 The beautiful rawness of the music speaks to a present (or future?) tragedy.